 Pessimistic approach to Xi’s prolonged reign

-Many of those Chinese migrants chose Singapore and other countries in southeast Asia as their next location, relocating their Chinese companies there.
+Many of those Chinese migrants chose Singapore and other countries in Southeast Asia as their next location, relocating their Chinese companies there.
 For the past two decades, many Chinese millionaires were choosing Hong Kong, but now, since Beijing is increasing control over the city, it’s no longer an option.
-In fact, Hong Kong also seen 3000 wealthy Chinese moving overseas this year.
+In fact, Hong Kong saw 3000 wealthy Chinese moving overseas this year.

 Higher costs of living in China’s Cities